-Lake Elsinore used to be a historic spa resort located about halfway between Los Angeles and San Jose.
+Lake Elsinore used to be a historic spa resort located about halfway between Los Angeles and San Diego.

 Even now, when people have almost forgotten about its existence, the signature water was still barely running.